dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/controls/custom.md

 To implement a custom control, you must write code for the <xref:System.Windows.Forms.Control.OnPaint%2A> event of the control, as well as any feature-specific code you need.
 You can also override the <xref:System.Windows.Forms.Control.WndProc%2A> method and handle windows messages directly.
 This is the most powerful way to create a control, but to use this technique effectively, you need to be familiar with the Microsoft Win32® API.

 An example of a custom control is a clock control that duplicates the appearance and behavior of an analog clock.
-Custom painting is invoked to cause the hands of the clock to move in response to <xref:System.Windows.Forms.Timer.Tick> events from an internal <xref:System.Windows.Forms.Timer> component.
-For more information, see [How to: Develop a Simple Windows Forms Control](how-to-develop-a-simple-windows-forms-control.md).
+Custom painting is invoked to cause the hands of the clock to move in response to <xref:System.Windows.Forms.Timer.Tick> events from an internal <xref:System.Windows.Forms.Timer> component.<!-- TODO For more information, see [How to: Develop a Simple Windows Forms Control](how-to-develop-a-simple-windows-forms-control.md).-->

 ## ActiveX Controls

 Although the Windows Forms infrastructure has been optimized to host Windows Forms controls, you can still use ActiveX controls.
-There's support for this task in Visual Studio.
-For more information, see [How to: Add ActiveX Controls to Windows Forms](how-to-add-activex-controls-to-windows-forms.md).
+There's support for this task in Visual Studio.<!-- TODO For more information, see [How to: Add ActiveX Controls to Windows Forms](how-to-add-activex-controls-to-windows-forms.md).-->

 ## Windowless Controls